C7-Game/Prototype/ConvertCiv3Media/readme.md

 ## Build

+\* Note: These build instructions are for a shared dotnet library.
+For C7 game, just use Godot Mono to build the C7 project.

 - Uses dotnet core 3.1 cli
 - CD to this folder and `dotnet build`
 - Files will be in obj/Debug/